NSSAC/slurm-hpc-workflows/docs/rivanna-setup.md

 ## Stop Jupyter Lab on Rivanna when no longer in use

-Once your session is over ensure that you cancel any running Jupyter Lab or ray-worker sessions.
+Once your session is over ensure that you cancel any running Jupyter Lab and other slurm jobs.

 Use `squeue` to see if any are running and use `scancel` to stop those jobs.